-Detailed guidance on your duties are available on the Council for Disabled Children's website: https://councilfordisabledchildren.org.uk/help-resources/resources/disabled-children-and-equality-act-2010-early-years is mandatory for all early years providers in England.
+Detailed guidance on your duties in your setting is available on the Council for Disabled Children's website: https://councilfordisabledchildren.org. uk/help-resources/resources/disabledchildren-and-equality-act-2010-early-years is mandatory for all early years providers in England.
 The guiding principles of this framework apply to all children, including those with special educational needs or disabilities: